menu

 One downside of living in Wyaconda is that it can take a long time to commute to work.
 In Wyaconda, the average commute to work is 42.43 minutes, which is quite a bit higher than the national average.

-Wyaconda is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wyaconda doesn't have a public transportation system that people use for their commute.

 Wyaconda ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.92% of people over 25 have a college degree.